ibm-z-oss-oda/aniso8601/BUILDERS.rst

 Range check methods
 ===================

 Every build method has a corresponding range check method, e.g. :code:`range_check_date` for :code:`build_date`.
 Range methods take the same arguments as their corresponding build method.
-Range methods are expected to cast the arguments to the correct type, range check them, and return the arguments as a `tuple <https://docs.python.org/3/library/stdtypes.html#typesseq-tuple>`_ in the same order the method was called with.
+Range methods are expected to cast the arguments to the correct type, range check them, and return the (now casted) arguments as a `tuple <https://docs.python.org/3/library/stdtypes.html#typesseq-tuple>`_ in the same order the method was called with.
 These methods are not called by default in the :code:`BaseTimeBuilder` or :code:`TupleBuilder` build methods.

 The final argument to every range check method is a :code:`rangedict`. :code:`rangedict` is expected to be a `dictionary <https://docs.python.org/3/library/stdtypes.html#dict>`_ with keys matching the build method arguments, and values being corresponding :code:`aniso8601.builders.Limit` named tuples.
 The range check methods will by default use a matching range dict if no argument to :code:`rangedict` is provided, e.g. :code:`BaseTimeBuilder.DATE_RANGE_DICT` is used by default by :code:`BaseTimeBuilder.range_check_date`.